nolanluhm/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Include overview here
 ### Features
--User Login
+-User Login <br>
--Appointment Scheduling Interface
+-Appointment Scheduling Interface <br>
 -Reviews Section
 ### Technologies
--Java
+-Java <br>
--Spring Boot
+-Spring Boot <br>
--MySQL
+-MySQL <br>
--Hibernate
+-Hibernate <br>
--JavaScript
+-JavaScript <br>
--Thymeleaf
+-Thymeleaf <br>
+-Database management system
 ### What I'll Have to Learn
--How and what Google APIs to use to sync scheduled appointments to the user's Google Calendar and Liz's Google Calendar.
+-How and what Google APIs to use to sync scheduled appointments to the user's Google Calendar and Liz's Google Calendar. <br>
--How to deploy the web application.
+-How to deploy the web application. <br>
 -How to create a remote database and what tools are best suited for this purpose.
 ### Project Tracker
 https://trello.com/b/cmEOVjMp/liftoff-portfolio-project